Why is this process so different from what I went through?

 I live far away from the candidate.
 Can I still be their sponsor?

 Absolutely!
 Yes!
 They have asked you to be in this wonderful role with them.
 What a privilege!
 This process is designed to be done in-person.
 However, with technology (ZOOM, Facetime, etc.) these meetings are possible.
-We encourage ZOOM (or similar) so you can share images and watch videos at the same time.
-The Youth Ministry Staff will be available to help with any technology.
-When you come in town for a special occasion, it is a great opportunity to meet in-person for a milestone or activity with your candidate.
-(Keep in mind that you must has to be physically present with your candidate at the Confirmation Mass.)
+We encourage virtual (zoom or similar) so you can share images and watch videos at the same time.
+When you come to town for a special occasion, it is a great opportunity to meet in-person for a milestone or activity with your candidate.
+(Keep in mind that it is ideal for you to be physically present with your candidate at the Confirmation Mass.)

 When are we supposed to have this completed?